2.1. Data Set Structure and Variable Types

 • columns represent variables (specific attributes of each case).

-When examining any data set, always begin by asking three fundamental questions:
+When examining any data set, always begin by asking the three fundamental questions:

 • Who? - What cases does the data describe?
 How many cases are there?